KittyKatt/screenFetch/README.md

-If you would like to suggest something new, inform me of an issue in the script, become part of the project, or talk to me about anything else, you can either email me at `zeldarealm@gmail.com` or you can connect to Rizon and reach me at `irc://irc.rizon.net/screenFetch`
+If you would like to suggest something new, inform me of an issue in the script, become part of the project, or talk to me about anything else, you can either email me at `gericom.hummer@gmail.com` or hangouts.